sp4wn-owner/Spawn/Spawn-VR/README.md

 # Spawn-VR

 Spawn-VR is an open-source VR framework tailored for telepresence robotics applications.
 It empowers developers to create custom interfaces and offers the option to connect to Spawn for quick deployment and testing via secure peer-to-peer connections.

-VR Test portal available [here](https://spawn-vr.onrender.com)
+## Instructions:

+### Create accounts
+- On [Spawn](https://sp4wn.com), create at least one account for your robot.

+### Robot login
+- Enter your username and password and then click the "Start" button to connect to Spawn.
+The Robot-UI can be run locally. [portal](https://spawn-pk3x.onrender.com).
+Open developer tools to inspect incoming tracking data.

+### VR login
+- After logging in with your username and password, enter your robot's username and then click the "Spawn" button to connect to your robot.
+The VR-UI requires HTTPS so you'll either need to install a certificate to run locally or use a hosting provider.
+You may also use the [portal](https://spawn-vr.onrender.com).

+### VR tips
+- In the Oculus browser, navigate to your VR-UI or use our portal [spawn-vr.onrender.com].
+- This application isn't optimized yet so you may need to re-enter VR mode if you see a black screen.

+### Update your accounts on Spawn
+- Deposit/withdraw tokens
+- Toggle secret code
+- Toggle public visibility
+- Update account details

 ## Features: